robertvandervoort/QrCodeGenerator/README.md

 ## Usage

+### Quick URL Generation
+1. Enter the URL in the "Quick Single URL Generator" section
+2. Select a size (Small, Medium, or Large)
+3. Expand "Advanced Options" to customize border width and resolution (optional)
+4. The QR code will be generated automatically
+5. Use the download options to save your QR code

+### Spreadsheet Batch Processing
 1. Upload an Excel (.xlsx, .xls) or CSV file using the sidebar
 2. Select a sheet (for Excel files with multiple sheets)
 3. Choose the column containing URLs for QR code generation